 The testing methods are key to the IDDSI, not only telling caregivers how thick products are supposed to be, it’s offering practical ways to check liquid or food thickness.

-“Instead of looking at something and saying, ‘Yep, that look about the same as honey,’ now there’s a test that provides consistency,” Fillmore says.
+“Instead of looking at something and saying, ‘Yep, that looks about the same as honey,’ now there’s a test that provides consistency,” Fillmore says.
 “They only take a second or two each time you prepare a product.”

 Note: The IDDSI Framework and Descriptors are licensed under the CreativeCommons Attribution Sharealike 4.0 Licence.